open/close all folders

 - Beware the Nice Ones: Buddy Hinton found this out the hard way when he gets revenge on him for bullying Cindy.

 - Wholesome Crossdresser: In "The Liberation of Marcia Brady" when his brothers talked him into being a Sunflower Girl.
 He was less than pleased.

-- The Celebrity Lie: Claimed he was close friends with Joe Namath.
+- Celebrity Lie: Claimed he was close friends with Joe Namath.

 - First Kiss: The show's only episode on this subject was focused on him.